navid-keshtiarast/ML-Framework-for-NR-U-MAC-Protocol-Design-Multi-agent/docs/install.md

 ## Requirements

-1. Install the ns-3 prerequisites listed in the following [website] (https://www.nsnam.org/wiki/Installation).
+1. Install the ns-3 prerequisites listed in the following [website](https://www.nsnam.org/wiki/Installation).
 The ns-3 version we are using is ns-3.38

 2. Boost C++ libraries